rubenwardy/minetest_modding_book/_en/map/lvm.md

 vm:write_to_map(true)
 ```

-For setting lighting and param2 data, there are the appropriately named
+For setting lighting and param2 data, use the appropriately named
 `set_light_data()` and `set_param2_data()` methods.

 `write_to_map()` takes a Boolean which is true if you want lighting to be
 calculated.
-If you pass false, you need to recalculate lighting at some future
+If you pass false, you need to recalculate lighting at a future
-date using `minetest.fix_light`.
+time using `minetest.fix_light`.

 ## Example